 - Have job security being sure your position can’t be outsourced.

-- Be your own boss and own your own prosperous business.
+- Be your own boss and run your own successful business.

-Career Explorer reports that technicians who have expertise with tablets, electronics and troubleshooting will be in great demand as equipment becomes more technologically advanced.
+Career Explorer says that technicians familiar with tablets, electronics and troubleshooting will be in great demand as equipment becomes more technologically advanced.

-Another perk of working in HVAC is little to no student debt.
+Another perk of working in HVAC is little to no educational debt.

 A Day in the Life of an HVAC Technician

-Average Salary for HVAC Technicians and Other HVAC Careers
+Typical Salary Rates for {Professional Technicians|Technicians|Full-Time Technicians and Other Careers in HVAC

 HVAC manager, $72,515 average salary